nens/threedi-docs/source/e_results_analysis_tutorial.rst

 #) Now fill in the water balance with the numbers you find in the flow summary.
 Check the water balance yourself; do the numbers add up?
 Does the difference correspond with the volume error reported in the flow summary?

-The filled-in water balance can be found below:
+The filled-in water balance can be found below.
+Note that the exact numbers may differ, as changes are sometimes made to the tutorial model.

 |langaa_waterbalans_antwoord|